-ATM respectfully submits for City Council and County Commission discussion and consideration a list of draft policies for Jobs PILOTs.
+ATM respectfully submits this list of draft policies for Jobs PILOTs for City Council and County Commission consideration.
 They are drawn from a variety of sources, including policies adopted by other Tennessee cities.
 We address issues that have come up during the eight years we have been following the PILOT process locally.

 Required Information.
-The applicant provides information on the number of exiting jobs, the number of new jobs to be created, average wages to be paid for new jobs, and the amount of investment to be made.
+The applicant will provide information on the number of exiting jobs, the number of new jobs to be created, average wages to be paid for new jobs, and the amount of investment to be made.

 Jobs.
 The applicant must create a minimum of 50 (?) new jobs.
 To be counted, jobs must be at least 1,820 hours/year FTE (an average of 35 hours per week).
 Existing jobs, if any, shall be retained.
 The obligation to maintain the new PILOT jobs must last at least five years beyond the length of the PILOT agreement.

 Jobs, Consistency in Reporting.
 End current practice of showing one projected number of jobs in a press release and recital of PILOT resolution and a reduced number in the body of the agreement for monitoring and enforcement purposes.